 What To Do If Your Ex Texts You?

-Should you respond if your ex texts you?
+Should you establish a channel of correspondence and reconnect if your ex texts you?
 To text or not to, that is the big dilemma.
 If you feel it is emotionally agonizing and mentally detrimental, avoid responding.
 However, if you have parted ways on mutual terms, you may consider being in touch with your ex for old time’s sake.

-If you feel that your ex is infringing upon your privacy, you can let him or her know of the limits of your friendship.
+If you feel that your ex is infringing upon your privacy, you can explain the limits of your friendship to him or her.

 Frequently Asked Questions